Channel 4 is to hand over creative control to six world-class DJs for a live TV event, a six hour House Party, part of the London 2012 Festival.

 It has been commissioned by Channel 4 Arts commissioner Tabitha Jackson.

-On the same night, Idris Elba returns in a two-hour film, How Clubbing Changed the World, produced by Fresh One Productions.
+On the same night, Idris Elba returns in a two-hour film, How Clubbing Changed the World, a two hour film produced by Fresh One Productions.
 It is executive produced by Jeremy Lee and Idris Elba, and directed by Sam Bridger.